 Tools and Techniques

-- You’ll need an embroidery hoop, hula hoop, or other open, circular object.
+- You’ll need an open, circular object, such as an embroidery hoop or a hula hoop.
 You’ll also need a container of water to keep flowers and leaves alive while you gather the materials you need.

 - Have scissors available to trim stems.